Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - Open `Dockerfile` and replace `FROM --platform=$BUILDPLATFORM mcr.microsoft.com/dotnet/sdk:7.0 AS build` with `FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build`.

-- In the new project folder, add a new folder named **Models** and create a new file with name below.
+- In the root add a new folder named **Models** and create a new file with name below.
 These are the DTOs that will be used across the projects.

     === "TaskModel.cs"
     ```csharp
     --8<-- "docs/aca/01-deploy-api-to-aca/TaskModel.cs"
     ```

-- In the new project folder, create a new folder named **Services** (make sure it is created at the same level as the _Models_ folder and not inside the _Models_ folder itself) and add **new files** as shown below.
+- In the root create a new folder named **Services** and add the two files below.
+Ensure to create it as a sibling to the *Models* folder.
 Add the Fake Tasks Manager service.
 This will be the interface of Tasks Manager service.
-We will work initially with data in memory to keep things simple with very limited dependency on any other components or data store and focus on the deployment of the backend API to ACA.
-In the upcoming modules we will switch this implementation with a concrete data store where we are going to store data in Redis and Azure Cosmos DB using Dapr State Store building block.
+In this module we will work with data in memory.
+Later on, we will implement a data store.

     === "ITasksManager.cs"
         ```csharp